Real People Stories – Carla

 Getting checked every year.
 If you have no complaints, the gynaecologist still recommends a Lab.

 Hello, everyone.
 I want to share my health diary.
 My gynaecologist recommends that every woman undergo a specific STD test every six months.
 Gynaecologists prescribe this procedure to check for redness in the cervix, inflammation, or abnormalities and to rule out HPV if necessary.
-This test can be taken for a fee or for free.
+This exam can be taken for a fee or for free.
 I chose to pay for the test to expedite the process.

 There are more than 10 oncogenic types of the virus.
 My HPV DNA testing was for 14 types – 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, 68 + scraping of epithelial cells of the urogenital tract.